 Policy # The Living City Policy Clause Applicability to Project 7.4.4.1 g) That where natural hazards exist, infrastructure consider options for remediation.
 Options for the proposed GO Station are documented in Section 3.1.1 of this EPR.
 7.4.4.1 h) That the area of the Natural System to be occupied and/or traversed by infrastructure be minimized (including for access, construction, operations, and maintenance).
-Infrastructure related to the proposed project will incorporate measures in order to minimize impacts on the Mimico Creek valley.
+Infrastructure related to the proposed Project will incorporate measures in order to minimize impacts on the Mimico Creek valley.
 7.4.4.1 i) That where infrastructure is permitted within valley or stream corridors, wetlands, woodlands, and/or hazardous lands or hazardous sites, an environmental monitoring and contingency plan in accordance with TRCA Standards, may be required to address potential emergencies during construction and operation.
-The proposed project is considered infrastructure and is located within the Mimico Creek valley system.
-7.4.4.1 n) That infrastructure projects meet all of TRCA's stormwater management criteria, (water quantity, water quality, erosion control, and water balance - for groundwater and natural features), as outlined in Section 7.4.1 (Water Management) and TRCA's Stormwater Management Criteria Document.
-The proposed project is considered infrastructure and will contain a number of stormwater management features.
-7.4.4.1 o) That infrastructure projects on TRCA- owned lands be avoided unless it is the only location technically compliant with the Infrastructure policies of Section 7.4.4.
-The proposed project is considered infrastructure and a small portion of TRCA lands on the south side of the existing railway embankment are required as noted in Section 3.3.11 of this EPR.
-7.4.4.1.2 That the location and design of transportation infrastructure crossing valley and stream corridors, including new, replacements or upgrades: i. cause no upstream or down stream impacts to flooding and erosion; ii. ensure safe conveyance of flood flows; iii. be situated at appropriate locations to avoid natural hazards; iv. maintain the ecological and hydrological functions of the valley or stream corridor by considering the following in accordance with TRCA Standards: • physical characteristics of the watercourse; • geomorphic processes of the watercourse; • aquatic and terrestrial habitat; • valley or stream corridor form; • aquatic and terrestrial wildlife passage; and • pedestrian passage (e.g. trails).
-The proposed project is considered transportation infrastructure that is located within the Mimico Creek valley system.
+The proposed Project is considered infrastructure and is located within the Mimico Creek valley system.
+The commitment to the environmental monitoring and contingency plan is included in Table 8-1.
+7.4.4.1 n) That infrastructure Projects meet all of TRCA's stormwater management criteria, (water quantity, water quality, erosion control, and water balance - for groundwater and natural features), as outlined in Section 7.4.1 (Water Management) and TRCA's Stormwater Management Criteria Document.
+The proposed Project is considered infrastructure and will contain a number of stormwater management features.
+7.4.4.1 o) That infrastructure Projects on TRCA- owned lands be avoided unless it is the only location technically compliant with the Infrastructure policies of Section 7.4.4.
+The proposed Project is considered infrastructure.
+No TRCA lands are required as noted in Section 3.3.11 of this EPR.
+7.4.4.1.2 That the location and design of transportation infrastructure crossing valley and stream corridors, including new, replacements or upgrades: i. cause no upstream or down stream impacts to flooding and erosion; ii. ensure safe conveyance of flood flows; iii. be situated at appropriate locations to avoid natural hazards; iv. maintain the ecological and hydrological functions of the valley or stream corridor by considering the following in accordance with TRCA Standards: • physical characteristics of the watercourse; • geomorphic processes of the watercourse; • aquatic and terrestrial habitat; • valley or stream corridor form; • aquatic and terrestrial wildlife passage; and • pedestrian passage (e.g. trails) The proposed Project is considered transportation infrastructure that is located within the Mimico Creek valley system.